Home Page

 Prior Use of Site:Corner of the street; public space.

-Development/Construction Process:Since the authorities of Soviet Union never officially acknowledged the Armenian Genocide, those monuments commemorating the victims of the Genocide, built under the Soviet rule, were abstracted in one way or the other.
-This memorial is among those Soviet monuments that were initiated and financed by the local community members and never received an official dedication.
+Development/Construction Process:Since the authorities of the Soviet Union never officially acknowledged the fact of the Armenian Genocide, monuments commemorating the victims of the Genocide installed during Soviet rule were built as abstract constructions.
+This abstract memorial commemorating an act of resistance or self-defense is an indirect reference to the Genocide.
+This memorial is among those Soviet monuments which were initiated and financed by local community members and never received an official dedication.
 The monument consists of a stele with inscription and a separate small fountain.

 History of Ownership:Owned by the Soviet Union prior to 1991 & the Republic of Armenia after 1991.